strongloop/strongloop.com2/_posts/2019-10-03-import-lb3-models-to-lb4.md

 $ lb4 import-lb3-models lb3app/server/server.js
 ```

-_A side note: in our example project, the LoopBack 3 application is a part of the root LoopBack 4 project, therefore it does not have its own `package.json` file and LoopBack 3 dependencies are included in the top-level `package.json` file along LoopBack 4 dependencies.
+_A side note: in our example project, the LoopBack 3 application is a part of the root LoopBack 4 project.
+Therefore it does not have its own `package.json` file and LoopBack 3 dependencies are included in the top-level `package.json` file along LoopBack 4 dependencies.
 The directory of the LoopBack 3 application cannot be loaded directly via `require` as a result, and we have to provide a full path to the server file to the CLI tool.
 On the other hand, if you are importing from a standalone LoopBack 3 project which has `main` entry in `package.json` configured to point to `server/server.js` (as is the case with projects scaffolded by our LoopBack 3 CLI tool), then it's enough to use the path to your LoopBack 3 project directory as the argument, e.g. `lb3app`)._

 The generator will greet you with a warning about the experimental status and then load the LoopBack 3 application at the provided path.
 Once the application is loaded, the generator shows a list of models available for import.